agreffard/learning-notes/books/the-art-of-decision-making.md

 These wounds are commonplace and can affect all of us.
 Our decision making can be improved if we are honest enough to probe our own insecurities.

+### Key skill: How to manage risk

+When a risk is identified, you are faced with four clear options: **accept**, **reduce**, **transfer** or **avoid**.

+- **Acceptance** if best undertaken after you have **reduced** the risk as much as possible without diminishing the reward too much.
+- **Transferring** means involving others in your enterprise.
+For example, finding a financial backer.
+- **Avoidance** means either:
+    - accepting the current situation instead of deciding on a risky new adventure
+    - or else looking for a safer method of changing what is unsatisfactory about the status quo.

+An effective person will move toward their vision **knowing there will be failures on the way**, often requiring an improvised change of strategy. **Failure teaches better than success**.

+#### All-around thinking
+Risk management should be a key part of every project.
+Seeking views from people with relevant experience is an essential part of the assessment process.

+It is important to clarify **who owns the risk**:
+- if it’s apparent from the beginning, the risks are likely to be better monitored and controlled.
+- if there is no clarity, failure will likely result in a miasma of confusion and blame.

+Finally you need to **plan what happens if things go right** as well as if things go wrong.
+Any undertaking has built-in opportunities as well as risks, and both should be scrutinized equally.

+# Part II.
+Where are thou?

+## Chapter 5.
+Self starters

+If the Self is implicated in decisions, it has to be:
+- responsible, as an active agent.
+- answerable and accountable for the consequences of a decision.

+Behind any lack of decisiveness, there is a lack of implication.

+## Chapter 6.
+Hidden chambers

+The COSARC pyramid:
+Creativity
+Options
+Selection
+Action
+Resolve
+Completion

+### 1. Creativity

+Creativity in decision making depends heavily on **intuition**.

+Our exploration must begin with **our own feelings, sensations and intuition** about what’s is needed.

+This can often be nourished if you try to **think like a child again**.
+As adults we form attachments to what we believe are sophisticated ways of thinking, but often these approaches are over-complex and sidestep our most direct and deeply felt responses.
+Recapturing a child’s direct vision can be deeply liberating.

+### 2. Options

+One of the key principles of negotiation is that **the more options we create** (within reason), **the more likely we are to arrive at a mutually satisfactory outcome**.

+We never really run out of options.
+Any situation is a junction from which many possibilities lead, even if some of them are hidden.

+Studying other people’s experiences gives us a multi-sidedness that can enrich our decision making.
+However, **we should also aim to generate this multi-sidedness within ourselves, and by ourselves**.

+One way of achieving this is by **reframing our decisions**.

+Reframing and rephrasing can have a critical impact on our decisions without altering the options.
+Exemple when facing surgery with 2 possible framings: _“survival rate of 90%”_ vs _“mortality rate of 10%”_.
+The first framing **increases acceptance, even though the situation remains identical**.

+### 3. Selection
+### 4. Action
+### 5. Resolve
+### 6. Completion

 _____